-LuCIN was originally created as a continuation of a project that the LRA had initiated for drug repurposing – to test drugs that had been approved for other diseases by the U.S. Food and Drug Administration (FDA) for their potential to treat lupus.
+LuCIN was originally created as a continuation of a project that the Lupus Research Alliance had initiated for drug repurposing – to test drugs that had been approved for other diseases by the U.S. Food and Drug Administration (FDA) for their potential to treat lupus.

 Now LuCIN will also pursue lupus clinical trials of investigational drugs in partnership with biotechnology and pharmaceutical companies.